 Dog ear plugs are not as efficient at blocking the sounds as when a human wears ear plugs.
-This is mainly due to the following reasons.
+This is mainly because of the following reasons.

 The noise that a dog can take before it damages its hearing is the same as a human, about 80dB.
 That is about the same as a garbage disposal.
-Below is an infographic showing familiar sounds, with an indication of if they are too loud.
+Below is an infographic showing familiar sounds, with a sign of if they are too loud.

 As mentioned before, dogs can hear higher frequencies than you can.
-Any noises in this range, if louder than 80dB can damage your dogs hearing But you will not hear anything!
+Any noises in this range, if louder than 80dB can damage your dog's hearing But you will hear nothing!

 Things that make high-pitches, shrill noises, for example, an electric drill, are making sounds that are so high you cannot register them.
 But your dogs can.